Skip to main content Skip to search

 Swipe to learn more!

-Physician assistant is among the highest-paying and fastest-growing jobs in the country.
-In 2021, it was ranked the Best Job overall and Best Healthcare Job by U.S. News & World Report.
-Yeshiva University’s 86-credit M.S. in Physician Assistant Studies is a rigorous 28-month graduate program that prepares students for in-demand highly rewarding PA careers.
+Physician assistant is among the highest-paying and fastest-growing professions in the country.
+In 2021, it was ranked the Best Job Overall and Best Healthcare Job by U.S. News & World Report.
+Yeshiva University’s 86-credit M.S. in Physician Assistant Studies is a rigorous 28-month graduate program that prepares students for in-demand, highly rewarding PA careers.

 Train in state-of-the-art virtual cadaver and simulation laboratories